Skip to Content

 Finally, the Oregon 750 device is outfitted with the Connect IQ Platform, making it Garmin’s first non-wearable device to include this feature.
 The Connect IQ Platform enables users to access to utilize more apps than ever before.

-TIP: Not only GPS devices are suitable for rockhounding.
+TIP: Not only are GPS devices suitable for rockhounding.
 You can also try using a metal detector or a Geiger counter.
 Find out more about these two devices in the articles below:

 How to Actually Find Gems with a Metal Detector?
 It is Easy!